marcos-venicius/java-microservices/README.md

 # java microservices

-A project based on micro services with java to study and learn more about micro services with java
+A project based on micro services archtecture with java to study and learn more about micro services with java